romod 16DI - 16 DI Railmodul - 16x LEDs DI-status, 16 connector-DIs

 configuration register.
 This setting can be made individually for each LED.

-The digital inputs can be used as counters.
-For each input, a prescaler may be adjusted in order to count,
+for DC signals.
+For each input, a prescaler may be adjusted in order to count, e.g., just every second or third pulse.

-e.g., just every second or third pulse.
-A subsequent change of the prescaler also results in a (retroactive)
+A subsequent change of the prescaler also results in a (retroactive) amendment of the corresponding counter values.

 There is a register that displays whether and which DI has changed since the last time this register has been read.